Main menu

 A computer compromised by a virus or Trojan horse that puts it under the remote control of an online hijacker.

-CompTIA Security+ certification exam SY0-601 malware quiz (15 questions)
+CompTIA Security+ certification exam SY0-701 malware attacks quiz (11 questions)

 General malware quiz (55 questions)